 After considering five separate options for the overhaul of its district athletic facilities, the Collingswood Board of Education introduced plans for a $21.8-million bond referendum at the district middle school Wednesday evening.

 District leaders described the proposal as a community amenity, an opportunity to help borough athletics remain competitive at the high-school-playoff and college levels, and a way to improve access and equity at its elementary school playgrounds.

 Project costs include an estimated $9.8 million for site work and $10.9 million for architectural costs, 97 percent of which would be funded locally, to the tune of $20.2 million.

 Assuming 3.5-percent interest on a 20-year bond, that would mean an annual tax increase of $374 for a home assessed at the borough average ($229,150).
-The district plans to provide a tax calculator on its website to provide individual figures.
+The district plans to provide a tax calculator on its website.